-4.4.
+5.4.
 SIP Line

-This section shows the configuration screens for the SIP Line in IP Office Release 6.1.
-Since IP Office Release 6.1 introduced new SIP Line parameters and re-oriented existing parameters, this section has the most substantive changes in these Application Notes, compared to the configuration documented in reference [JRR-IPCC-IPOR6].
+This section shows the configuration screens for the SIP Line in IP Office Release 7.
+Since IP Office Release 7 introduced new SIP Line parameters and re-oriented existing parameters, this section has the most substantive changes in these Application Notes, compared to the configuration documented in reference [JRR-IPOR6].
+The Appendix in Section 10 contains an example SIP Trunk template file that was generated from the SIP Line configured in this section.

 To add a new SIP Line, right click on Line in the Navigation pane, and select New → SIP Line.
-A new Line Number will be assigned automatically in the Details pane.
+A new Line Number will be assigned automatically.
 To edit an existing SIP Line, click Line in the Navigation pane, and the SIP Line to be configured in the Group pane.

-4.4.1.
+5.4.1.
 SIP Line - SIP Line Tab

 The SIP Line tab in the Details pane is shown below for Line Number 18, used for the Verizon Business IP Contact Center service.
-The ITSP Domain Name is configured to the IP Office LAN1 address (1.1.1.2) so that IP Office uses 1.1.1.2 as the host portion of appropriate SIP headers.
+The ITSP Domain Name is configured to the IP Office LAN1 address (1.1.1.2) so that IP Office uses 1.1.1.2 as the host portion of SIP headers such as the From header.
 By default, the In Service and Check OOS boxes are checked.
 In the sample configuration, IP Office will use the SIP OPTIONS method to periodically check the SIP Line.
-The time between SIP OPTIONS sent by IP Office will use the Binding Refresh Time for LAN1, as shown in Section 4.3.2.
-See Section 4.8 for additional information related to configuring the periodicity of SIP OPTIONS.
+The time between SIP OPTIONS sent by IP Office will use the Binding Refresh Time for LAN1, as shown in Section 5.3.2.
+See Section 5.8 for additional information related to configuring the periodicity of SIP OPTIONS.

 The Call Routing Method can retain the default "Request URI" setting, or may be changed to "To Header", to match Incoming Call Routes based on the contents of the "To Header".
 In the sample configuration, the default "Request URI" setting was used.
-As can be observed in the sample INVITE header contents in Figure 1, the Request-URI and the To header do not necessarily contain the same number.
-In the tested configuration, the Request-URI contained the toll-free number, and the "To" header contained 1 followed by the toll-free number.
+As can be observed in the sample INVITE header contents in Figure 1 and Section 7.2, the Request-URI and the To header do not necessarily contain the same number.
+In the tested configuration, the Request-URI contained the toll-free number, and the "To" header contained 1 followed by the toll-free number

 In the sample configuration, the IP Office Country Code was set to 1.
 The "From" and "PAI" headers received from Verizon for calls from U.S. PSTN numbers contain "+1" before the calling PSTN number.
 By configuring the IP Office Country Code to 1, the caller ID display presented to IP Office users will be the PSTN number without any codes or prefixes.
 For example, a call from 9088485704 would display 9088485704.
 If the Country Code does not match the value following the "+" from Verizon, the IP Office user display would show the contents of the International Prefix field, followed by the value following the "+", followed by the PSTN number.
 For example, if the Country Code parameter were left blank, the IP Office user would see a display such as "0019088485704".
 Aside from display implications, if the Country Code is not configured, other patterns may also fail to match as expected, such as a match on the Incoming CLI field of the Incoming Call Route.
-See Section 4.7.3 for configuration of incoming call routing based on the calling number.
+See Section 5.7.3 for configuration of incoming call routing based on the calling number.